mdn/content/files/en-us/web/accessibility/aria/roles/menuitemradio_role/index.md

 If the `menuitemradio` is in a submenu in a `menubar` or a menu opened with a menu button, the following keyboard interactions must be programmed in. :

 - <kbd>Enter</kbd>
-  - : Toggles the `aria-checked` state of the `menuitemradio`  and closes the menu.
+  - : If not checked, checks the focused `menuitemradio` and unchecks any other checked `menuitemradio` element in the same group.
+Also, closes the menu.
 - <kbd>Space</kbd>
-  - : Toggles the `aria-checked` state of the `menuitemradio`.
-Does not close the menu.
+  - : If not checked, checks the focused `menuitemradio` and unchecks any other checked `menuitemradio` element in the same group without closing the menu.
 - <kbd>Escape</kbd>
   - : Closes menu.
 In menubar, moves focus to parent menubar item.
 - <kbd>Right Arrow</kbd>